 Dark Phoenix and Beyond

 And now Disney owns Fox.
 While it’s all but assured more Deadpool is coming, and a New Mutants movie is apparently coming out, Dark Phoenix may well be the last gasp of the team line-up as we’ve come to know it.
-And while I hope it’s at least a fitting send-off for the franchise, it’s such a hit-and-miss string of movies that have almost no cohesion that it’s really anyone’s guess.
+Sadly, the movie feels incredibly slight and unsubstantial. , it’s such a hit-and-miss string of movies that have almost no cohesion that it’s really anyone’s guess.
 Like the X-Men comics themselves, the film series is messy and uneven, but contains moments of sheer perfection amid often collapsing under its own immense weight.

 That said, X-Men is a title that cannot be oversold.
 At its best, it represents a mature response to typical superhero fare and contains a roster of characters who are flawed and strange while still being endearing and heroic.
 It proved it didn’t need the MCU to make an impact.
 Five of the movies are legitimately excellent and a few others are at least mostly good.
 And that’s not so bad for any franchise about to enter its third decade.